 The Operation AmeriCorps Notice of Funding Opportunity is now available and can be found on our Funding Opportunities page.

 Please visit our Funding Opportunities page for all grant related documents.

 Volunteer Tennessee is pleased to launch the Volunteer Tennessee Seal of Approval program.
 This program is intended to provide recognition for schools (both private and public) engaged in volunteerism and service.
 The seal of approval program provides an opportunity for schools to be recognized for outstanding work in the area of service, service-learning and volunteerism.
 To apply for this recognition, please follow the 4-step process below.
 Schools that are selected will be recognized at the Tennessee Conference on Volunteerism and Service-Learning.
 For more information on applying for this seal of approval, please visit the page for more information.

-AmeriCorps celebrates its 20th anniversary in 2014.
-Visit the Corporation for National and Community Service's AmeriCorps 20th anniversary web page for tips and resources to help you get involved.
+AmeriCorps celebrated its 20th anniversary in on September 12, 2014.
+Visit our webpage to see information from the event.
+Visit the Corporation for National and Community Service's AmeriCorps 20th anniversary web page for national event information.